Lavanyabts/lavanya-student-site/README.md

 hey welcome to my portfolio

-it's coming up tmr When i learn html and css with tanay prathap on Youtube
+it's coming up tmr When i learn html and css with tanay pratap on Youtube

 for Now I Know: